Refresh. Refresh. Refresh.

-We didn’t need the perfect place, but we did need a place or at least a plan, as pretty much all of our stuff was in a pole barn and garage taking up space that will be occupied by two boats and a truck come this fall (Thanks, Dad!).
+We didn’t need the perfect place, but we did need a place or at least a plan, as pretty much all of our stuff was in a pole barn and garage taking up space that would be occupied by two boats and a truck come fall (Thanks, Dad!).

 It’s not true that all of our stuff has been in storage.
-We do have a little lakefront cabin where we’re spending the summer, as my family has for the majority of the time the last eight summers.
+We do have a little lakefront cabin where we were spending the summer, as my family has for the majority of the time the last eight summers.